gordonkoehn/docker-on-retreat/docs/index.md

 ./ubuntu-figlet_v3.sif
 ```

-Back to out big image.
+Back to our big image.

 Apptainer is also different from Docker in the way it handles mounting.
 By default, Apptainer binds your home directory and a number of paths in the root directory to the container.
 This results in behaviour that is almost like if you are working on the directory structure of the host.